 My grandkids love using my pool in the summertime when they come to visit – and I love being the grandparent with a pool.
 But my daughter and I have made sure to drill in the rules for safe pool play.
 That means no running on the pool deck, pool toys need to be locked away when not in use, and there always has to be an adult around during pool time.
 No exceptions.

 Even when the kids know the rules, you still need to take every precaution to prevent children from having accidents.
 Ideally, you will want to build a fence around the perimeter of the pool that’s at least 4 feet tall.
 For above ground pools – when not in use, lock or remove the ladder that allows access.

 I’ve got cork surrounding my pool deck to give a soft, non-slip option, that’s environmentally friendly too.
 Cork isn’t your only option to create a safe pool deck.
-For decks made out of concrete or masonry, you can cover them with a non-slip coating that also resists damage from moisture and UV rays.
+Cover decks made out of concrete or masonry with a non-slip coating.
+This will keep your pool area safe while resisting damage from moisture and UV rays.
 Rubber-based pool decks can also provide slip resistance while offering protection from the elements.
 Choose whichever material you like, just make sure it’s safe, and installed properly.

 Floating pool covers are not the same as a safety cover.
 You want something that blankets the entire pool area to prevent anyone from slipping underneath.
 There are a lot of solar safety covers on the market that I like which keep your pool area safe while harnessing the power the sun to heat your pool more efficiently.
 Now that’s smart.

 And swimming lessons – whether you’ve got a pool or not, are always a good idea.
 Start them young.

 When it comes to your child’s bedroom – there are no limits to what you can do with a little planning and creativity.
 Here’s a little inspiration to get you thinking.